MicrosoftDocs/azure-docs/articles/security/benchmarks/windows-virtual-desktop-security-baseline.md

 >[!TIP]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/40795).

-**Guidance**: Use Azure ExpressRoute or Azure virtual private network (VPN) to create private connections between Azure datacenters and on-premises infrastructure in a colocation environment.
-ExpressRoute connections do not go over the public internet, and they offer more reliability, faster speeds, and lower latencies than typical internet connections.
-For point-to-site VPN and site-to-site VPN, you can connect on-premises devices or networks to a virtual network using any combination of these VPN options and Azure ExpressRoute.
+**Guidance**: Use Azure ExpressRoute or Azure virtual private network to create private connections between Azure datacenters and on-premises infrastructure in a colocation environment.
+ExpressRoute connections do not go over the public internet, offer more reliability, faster speeds and lower latencies than typical internet connections.

+For point-to-site and site-to-site virtual private networks, you can connect on-premises devices or networks to a virtual network using any combination of virtual private network options and Azure ExpressRoute.

-To connect two or more virtual networks in Azure together, use virtual network peering.
-Network traffic between peered virtual networks is private and is kept on the Azure backbone network.
+Use virtual network peering to connect two or more virtual networks together in Azure.
+Network traffic between peered virtual networks is private and stays on the Azure backbone network.

 - [What are the ExpressRoute connectivity models](../../expressroute/expressroute-connectivity-models.md)